 Shopping Centers are Empty

-When the shopping centers have a large number of empty stores, it’s a red flag.
+When the shopping centers have a large number of empty stores, it’s a red flag for those buying a home in Virginia.
 Now, if the stores are empty because they are brand new, it may not be as big of a red flag as older shopping centers with closed storefronts.

 When the stores are empty, it can be a sign the area is in decline.
 You may want to look elsewhere if this is the case.